Community Health Workers

 NC Community Health Worker Final Report and Stakeholder Recommendations, May 2018

-The link below has information concerning the roles of NC CHW, standard competency expectations, training standards, certifications and stakeholder recommendations.
+See information about NC CHW's roles, standard competency expectations, training standards, certifications and stakeholder recommendations.

 Contact